Fascinating Beijing and magnificent Yangshuo

 The reliable and efficient public transportation makes it easy to travel around the city.
-Apart from rush hours, the metro is undoubtedly the cheapest way to get from A to B from Beijing.
+Apart from rush hours, the metro is undoubtedly the cheapest and most convenient way to get from A to B from Beijing.
 For families, however, the taxi is the more convenient means of transport.
 More upscale hotels can order you a taxi, or one simply waves on the side of the road as soon as a taxi comes along.

 The geographical center of Beijing is the Forbidden City with the Tiananmen Square in front of it.
-By the way, the name Forbidden City comes from the fact that until the early 1950s it was forbidden for ordinary mortals and people who did not serve at the imperial court to enter the "Forbidden City".
+By the way, the name Forbidden City comes from the fact that until the early 1950s it was forbidden for ordinary people who did not serve at the imperial court to enter the "Forbidden City".

 China Trip with Family: Hiking the Great Wall of China!